TSE-Systems/tse-analytics-docs/Writerside/topics/Bivariate-widget.md

 From left to right:
 - **Home button** (‘House’): Reset the orientation of the plot in its frame.
 Undo/Redo (‘Arrows’ left/right): Undo and redo actions regarding the orientation of the graph in its frame (moving and zooming)
 - **Pan** (‘Arrow cross’): Grab and move the graph within the frame of the plot
 - **Zoom** (‘Magnifying glass’): Select an area of the plot to zoom in/ enlarge the selected area.
 - **Subplots** (‘Slider bars’): Adjust the dimensions of frame borders and spacings between graphs
 - **Customize** (‘Graph’): Define title, axis range, label and scale, and legend.
-Adjust style, size and color of curve.
+Adjust style, size and color of a curve.
 - **Save** (‘Memory disc’): Save image on the hard drive.

-> **Note:** Any changes in graph appearance made through the plot menu are applied immediately, without clicking Update.
+> **Note**: Any changes in graph appearance made through the plot menu are applied immediately, without clicking Update.
 {style = 'note'}

 Except from adding results to the report, TSE Analytics does not offer a dedicated export function for bivariate analysis (correlation and regression) tables.
-However, results can be saved outside of TSE Analytics via “copy and paste”.
-All analysis results can be selected by clicking on the data table and pressing **Strg + A (Ctrl + A)** on the keyboard or by right-clicking on the analysis window and selecting **Select All**.
-Selected content can then be copied to the clipboard using **Strg + C (Ctrl + C)** or by right-clicking on the analysis window again and selecting **Copy**.
-Content copied to the clipboard can then be pasted **(Strg + V / Ctrl + V)** and saved outside of TSE Analytics.
+However, results can be saved outside of TSE Analytics via copy and paste.
+All analysis results can be selected by clicking on the data table and pressing <shortcut>Ctrl+A</shortcut> on the keyboard or by right-clicking on the analysis window and selecting **Select All**.
+Selected content can then be copied to the clipboard using <shortcut>Ctrl+C</shortcut> or by right-clicking on the analysis window again and selecting **Copy**.
+Content copied to the clipboard can then be pasted <shortcut>Ctrl+V</shortcut> and saved outside of TSE Analytics.

 ![Figure: Export of bivariate analysis results using "Copy-Paste"](copy-paste.png)